Farsiwan: Characteristics

 Some confusion arises because an alternative name used locally for the Fārsīwān (as well as for the Tājiks in general) is Dehgān, meaning "village settlers", in the sense of "urban".
 The term is used in contrast to "nomadic".

 Geographic distribution

-There are approximately 1.5 million Farsiwans in Afghanistan, mainly in the provinces of Herat, Farah Ghor, and Mazar-i-Sharif.
-They are also the main inhabitants of the city of Herāt.
-Smaller populations can be found in Kabul, Kandahar and Ghazni.
-Due to the large number of refugees from Afghanistan, significant Farsiwan communities nowadays also exist in Iran (mostly in Mashhad and Tehran).
+As of 1997, there were approximately 1.5 million Farsiwans in Afghanistan, mainly in the provinces of Herat, Farah Ghor, and Mazar-i-Sharif.
+They are also the majority inhabitants of the city of Herāt.
+Smaller populations exist in Kabul, Kandahar and Ghazni.
+Due to the large number of refugees from Afghanistan, significant Farsiwan communities also exist in Iran currently (mostly in Mashhad and Tehran).